Asmahosniiii/Asmahosniiii/README.md

 I rely on are regression analysis, hypothesis testing, and data mining.
 These techniques allow me to uncover insights and predict outcomes from data.

+I can also provide services for Data Scraping, Web Automation, and various Python tasks.

 I am highly organized, with great attention to detail, flexible, a fast learner and enthusiastic about learning new things.

 I hope this glimpse into my world of data analysis has sparked your interest in the potential that data holds.
 The future is data-driven, and I'm ready to dive in!